Low-alcohol beer

-Low-alcohol beer is beer with little or no alcohol content and aims to reproduce the taste of beer while eliminating (or at least reducing) the inebriating effects of standard alcoholic brews.
-Most low-alcohol beers are lagers, but there are some low-alcohol ales.
+Low-alcohol beer is beer with little or no alcohol by volume that aims to reproduce the taste of beer while eliminating or reducing the inebriating effect, carbohydrates, and calories of regular alcoholic brews.
+Low-alcohol beers can come in different beer styles such as lagers, stouts, and ales.
 Low-alcohol beer is also known as light beer, non-alcoholic beer, small beer, small ale, or near-beer.

 History

-Low-alcoholic brews such as small beer date back at least to medieval Europe, where they served as a less risky alternative to water (which often was polluted by feces and parasites) and were less expensive than the full strength brews used at festivals.
+Low-alcohol brews such as small beer date back at least to medieval Europe, where they served as a less risky alternative to water (which often was polluted by faeces and parasites) and were less expensive than higher-quality, higher-alcohol brews like stouts, porters, and ales.

 More recently, the temperance movements and the need to avoid alcohol while driving, operating machinery, taking certain medications, etc. led to the development of non-intoxicating beers.

 In the United States, according to John Naleszkiewicz, non-alcoholic brews were promoted during Prohibition.
 In 1917, President Wilson proposed limiting the alcohol content of malt beverages to 2.75% to try to appease avid prohibitionists.
 In 1919, Congress approved the Volstead Act, which limited the alcohol content of all beverages to 0.5%.
 These very-low-alcohol beverages became known as tonics, and many breweries began brewing them in order to stay in business during Prohibition.
-Since removing the alcohol from the beer requires just one simple extra step, many breweries saw it as an easy change.
+Since removing the alcohol from the beer requires just one extra step, many breweries saw it as an easy change.
 In 1933, when Prohibition was repealed, breweries simply omitted this extra step.

-By the 1980s and 1990s, growing concerns about alcoholism led to the growing popularity of "light" beers.
-In the 2010s, breweries have focused on marketing low-alcohol beers to counter the popularity of homebrew.
+By the 1980s and 90s, "light" beers became more popular.
 Declining consumption has also led to the introduction of mass-market non-alcoholic beverages, dubbed "near beer".
-Low-alcohol and alcohol-free bars and pubs have also been established to cater for drinkers of non-alcoholic beverages, such as Scottish brewer BrewDog's London bar, which opened in early 2020.
+Low-alcohol and alcohol-free bars and pubs have also been established to cater for drinkers of non-alcoholic beverages.

 In the UK, the introduction of a lower rate of beer duty for low-strength beer (of 2.8% ABV or less) in October 2011 spurred many small brewers to revive old styles of small beer and create higher-hopped craft beers at the lower alcohol level to be able to lower the cost of their beer to consumers.

 At the start of the 21st century, alcohol-free beer has seen a rise in popularity in the Middle East (which now makes up a third of the market).
 One reason for this is that Islamic scholars issued fatawa which permitted the consumption of beer as long as large quantities could be consumed without getting drunk.
-In the United States by 2022 craft hop water IPAs (“H2OPS”) had become a market unto itself, with one Southern California brewer regarding it as not being beer at all.
+By 2022, craft hop water has become a market unto itself in the United States, with one Southern California brewer regarding it as not being beer at all.